Spatial-Angular Attention Network for Light Field Reconstruction: Spatial-Angular Attention Network

 \subsection{Spatial-Angular Attention Module}

-Inspired by the non-local attention mechanism in \cite{wang2018non-local,zhang2018self}, we propose a Spatial-Angular Attention Module (SAAM) to disentangling the disparity information in light field.
-The main differences between the proposed SAAM and the previous non-local attention~\cite{wang2018non-local,zhang2018self} are as follows: 1) Since the disparity information is encoded in the EPI, the non-local attention mechanism is performed in the 2D epipolar plane rather than the entire 3D space; 2) Taking advantage of the non-local perception of the EPI, we embed light field reconstruction in the spatial-angular attention module.
+Inspired by the non-local attention mechanism in \cite{wang2018non-local,zhang2018self}, we propose a Spatial-Angular Attention Module (SAAM) \wgc{to disentangle} the disparity information in light field.
+The main differences between the proposed SAAM and the previous non-local attention~\cite{wang2018non-local,zhang2018self} are as follows: 1) Since the disparity information is encoded in the EPI, the non-local attention mechanism is performed in the 2D epipolar plane rather than the entire 3D space; 2) We model the light field reconstruction with pixel shuffling~\cite{shi2016real} that disentangles the reconstructed angular information from the channel dimension.

-A straightforward choice of performing spatial-angular attention is to embed the attention module in each resolution scale of the U-net.
-However, implementing non-local perception in the full resolution light field (feature map) is intractable in terms of computation complexity and GPU memory.
-Alternatively, we insert the proposed SAAM between the encoder and decoder as shown in Fig. \ref{fig:CNN}(b).
+A straightforward choice to perform spatial-angular attention is to embed the attention module in each resolution scale of the U-net.
+However, implementing non-local perception in the full resolution light field (feature map) is intractable due to the high computation complexity and GPU memory cost.
+Alternatively, we insert the proposed SAAM between the encoder and decoder, i.e., to perform non-local operation in the low-resolution feature space, as shown in Fig. \ref{fig:CNN}.